 The Leader in the same newspaper asks: “who is to provide such global leadership?
 The international institutions like the G20 are there for such an eventuality yet have failed.
 The United States, the one [sic] country that in the past has offered world leadership, has a president who is singularly ill-suited to such a role.”

 What about UK leadership in WWII and in the 2008 financial crisis, both within living memory?
-Leaving this aside, 1. is it not that same president who has complained about the ineffectiveness of the G20 and tried to provoke both it and NATO to take more responsibility for their role in the world?
-2. is it not the mockery of Republican Presidents by the western world that has led to that president’s treating them with their own medicine?
+Leaving this tendentious oversight aside, 1. is it not that same president who has complained about the ineffectiveness of the G20 and tried to provoke both it and NATO to take more responsibility for their role in the world?
+2. is it not the mockery of US Republican Presidents by the western world that has led to that president’s disdain in treating them with their own medicine?
 3. is it not this same nation that has been accused of being the world’s policeman with the policy of interventionism?
-4. is it not this same nation that stepped back during the African Spring and the Syrian civil war because of these complaints?
+4. is it not this same nation that stepped back during the African Spring and the Syrian civil war because of these anti-American complaints?
 5. how predictable is it to hear the cry “Where are the Americans?” whenever there is catastrophe?
+This is, in effect, what the Daily Telegraph Leader bemoans.
 Rather, where is the economic might of the Chinese, Saudi Arabians and Arab states?
 These questions never arise for very good reasons.
 If the world suffers because it has miscalled the hand that feeds it, it has itself to blame.
 It is little wonder that Donald Trump ignores those who cannot be pleased whatever position one adopts.
-Grievance politics is not confined to the SNP but it is native to the human condition and manifests itself in international politics.
+Grievance politics is not confined to the Scottish National Party but it is native to the human condition and manifests itself in international politics.

 Meanwhile, the American Federal Reserve has ridden to the global rescue by buying $500bn of US Government debt in order to make US Dollars available to the world market to provide dollar liquidity to the banks around the world, including the Bank of England, which Andrew Bailey in his first day as the new Governor of the Bank of England acknowledged with thanks will help inter-bank lending, which dried up in 2008 and exacerbated the financial crash at that time.
 This was the Federal Reserve’s largest intervention since the 2008 crisis.
 Thanks to the Americans.
 No thanks to the editorial in the Daily Telegraph and to the nauseating anti-Americanism in the UK.